willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 -->

-## Large batches fill GPUs but train worse
+## Large batches fill GPUs but learn worse

 One way to use more compute in parallel would be to increase the batch size.
 Instead of using batches of, say, 128 elements, we could crank that up until we fill the GPU.
 In fact, why not use the entire dataset as one batch and parallelize across every element!

 On MNIST, we can actually try this.
+With a batch size of 128, we see GPU utilization at ~2% and a speed of about 11s / epoch.
 By caching the entire dataset in GPU memory and performing full-batch gradient descent (i.e. using the whole dataset as one batch), we can get up to a frankly disturbing 0.01s / epoch with 97% GPU utilization!

 <!-- TODO: ADD PLOT -->